trimstray/nginx-admins-handbook/README.md

 <a href="https://www.nginx.com/"><img src="https://github.com/trimstray/nginx-admins-handbook/blob/master/static/img/nginx_logo.png" align="right"></a>

-  > Before using the **Nginx** please read **[Beginner’s Guide](http://nginx.org/en/docs/beginners_guide.html)**.
+  > Before using the **NGINX** please read **[Beginner’s Guide](http://nginx.org/en/docs/beginners_guide.html)**.

 <p align="justify"><b>Nginx</b> (<i>/ˌɛndʒɪnˈɛks/ EN-jin-EKS</i>, stylized as NGINX or nginx) is an HTTP and reverse proxy server, a mail proxy server, and a generic TCP/UDP proxy server.
 It is originally written by <a href="http://sysoev.ru/en/">Igor Sysoev</a>.
 For a long time, it has been running on many heavily loaded Russian sites including Yandex, Mail.Ru, VK, and Rambler.</p>

-To increase your knowledge, read **[Nginx Documentation](https://nginx.org/en/docs/)** and **[Getting Started](https://www.nginx.com/resources/wiki/start/)** document.
+To increase your knowledge, read **[NGINX Documentation](https://nginx.org/en/docs/)** and **[Getting Started](https://www.nginx.com/resources/wiki/start/)** document.

-Nginx is a fast, light-weight and powerful web server that can also be used as a load balancer and caching server.
+NGINX is a fast, light-weight and powerful web server that can also be used as a load balancer and caching server.
 It provides the core of complete web stacks.

 ## General disclaimer

 This is not an official document.
 It is rather a collection of rules, notes and papers, best practices and recommendations used by me (also in production environments but not only).
 Many of these refer to external resources.

-I created this repository to helps us to configure high performing Nginx web and proxy servers that are fast, secure and stable.
+I created this repository to helps us to configure high performing NGINX web and proxy servers that are fast, secure and stable.

-I've never found one guide that covers everything about NGINX.
-Even if you do not have the time to read them all this multipurpose handbook may be useful - especially for other administrators.
+I've never found one guide that covers everything or as much as possible about NGINX.
+If you do not have the time to read them all this multipurpose handbook may be useful - especially for other administrators.
 I hope you enjoy it.

-Throughout this handbook you will explore the many features of Nginx and how to use them.
-This guide is fairly comprehensive, and touches a lot of the functions (e.g. security, performance) of Nginx server.
+Throughout this handbook you will explore the many features of NGINX and how to use them.
+This guide is fairly comprehensive, and touches a lot of the functions (e.g. security, performance) of NGINX server.

 Before you start remember about the two most important things: